 A no-compromise budget: If you this kind if shooter then you know that you are and you want the very best camera.
 You want the most megs, the best frame rate and ISO performance.
 You want stacked sensors, fast electronic and mechanical shutters, high res viewfinders and decent flash sync speeds.
 Canon, Sony and Nikon all have these flagship cameras and they easy to spot because they cost double what the above mentioned entry-level cameras cost, upwards of $6000.

-Side note: Before the current technology reached its new heights, I used to advocate shooting with two different camera bodies – one for action and one for insane quality.
+Safari photography tip: Before the current technology reached its new heights, I used to advocate shooting with two different camera bodies – one for action and one for insane quality.
 But these days all cameras offer insane quality while others offer insaner quality.
 I therefore recommend shooting with two identical bodies based on your budget and fanaticism.
 Having two cameras avoids changing lenses and ensures you don’t miss a shot and that you have a back up camera if necessary when out on an African wildlife photography safari.
+As mentioned, if you only have one camera then it is not a deal breaker as I have done many safaris with only one camera.

-– Camera support is a constant challenge when on safari as each safari camp’s vehicles will be configured slightly differently.
-Your biggest ally in this regard is the humble monopod.
+– Camera support is a constant challenge when on safari as each safari camp’s trucks will be configured slightly differently.
+The good news however is that optical stabilisation is getting better and better, so if you able to manage the weight of your camera and longest lens, then additional support is not needed.
+For this reason I am a real fan of the longer zoom lenses (100-400mm or equivalent).
+But if you cannot handhold your longest lens then your biggest ally in this regard is the humble monopod.
 Purchase a monopod that can collapse short enough to be propped on the seat between your legs and then regardless of the vehicle configuration, you will always be ok.
 I suggest you practice this at home, sitting on a chair.
 Monopods are small, light and easy to pack.

 If you have a large prime lens (500mm or longer), then gimbal heads are excellent but a bit heavy – so you will need to compromise somewhere else.
 These screw onto your monopod or tripod and allow you to pan effortlessly.
 Perhaps the best solution for wildlife photography is the Mongoose tripod head.
 This product is difficult to find outside of the USA but it is similar to a Wimberly gimbal, but HALF the weight.
 The Jobu gimbal heads (made in Canada) are also an excellent and lightweight choice.

-Lastly, the humble beanbag can often save the day.
+– The humble beanbag can often save the day.
 ALWAYS bring an empty beanbag and if needed, you can fill it when on safari.
-With a beanbag, monopod and a ball or gimbal head you can always make a plan in any vehicle or on any surface.
+With a beanbag and a monopod with a ball or gimbal head you can always make a plan in any vehicle or on any surface.

-Side note: A ball head and tripod is needed for landscape work so please bring one along if you want to shoot milky-way galaxy shots.
+Safari photography tip: A ball head and tripod is needed for landscape work so please bring one along if you want to shoot Milky Way galaxy shots.

-– A flash is small and light.
-I always recommend packing it, especially since it comes in very handy when light conditions are less than favourable.
-When buying a flash, just buy the latest professional flash from Canon or Nikon.
-They are not expensive when compared to cameras/lenses and as wildlife photographers we need all the functionality of the latest models.
-Flashes are durable and last a long time so don’t skimp buy buying cheaper or 3rd party flashes.
+– One of the best African wildlife photography safari tips is to pack a flash.
+A flash is small and light so I always recommend it when packing camera gear for safari, especially since it comes in very handy when light conditions are less than favourable.
+When buying a flash, just buy the latest professional flash from the same brand as your camera.
+They are not expensive when compared to cameras or lenses and as wildlife photographers we need all the functionality of the latest and best models.
+Flashes are durable and last a long time so don’t skimp by buying cheaper or 3rd party flashes.
 If you want to photograph wildlife in very low light then an off camera flash bracket is essential, to avoid getting green eyes (you can correct this in post production but I prefer a bracket for a natural look).

-See here for the correct bracket option and if shooting with a gimbal head you can purchase an extra arm that slides over your gimbal here.
+See here for the correct bracket option and if shooting with a gimbal head you can purchase an extra arm.
 Also purchase your off camera cord, needed for the bracket to be of any use.
-The type of cord will depend on the type of body that you are shooting with and avoid 3rd party cords.
+The type of cord will depend on the type of camera body that you are shooting with and avoid 3rd party cords.
 Remember to check the rigging before you go on safari.
 Canon users, please bring two cords in case one rattles loose from vibrations on the truck.
-Nikon shooters, I prefer the SC28 cord to the SC29.
+Nikon shooters, I prefer the SC28 cord to the SC29 as it is more robust.

-– Extra camera batteries are a must as in Africa faulty generators are a reality.
-Good rechargeable batteries are needed for your flash.
+– Extra camera batteries are a must as are good rechargeable batteries for your flash.

 – Sufficient memory cards.
 I shoot with Lexar cards and I favour large cards, 64 gigs and up.
 Download every day though.
-If you run out of memory on your laptop or storage, which is very possible on my safaris, memory cards can save the day.
+If you run out of memory on your laptop or storage, which is very possible on my photo safaris and workshops, memory cards can save the day.

 – If you into landscapes then don’t forget Lee or Singh Ray Split ND filters, Polarizer and cable release.

-– A Headlamp in your camera bag is a must for when we return or leave in the dark (which is always).
+– A Headlamp in your camera bag is a must for when we return or leave in the dark (which is always on an African wildlife photography safari).

-– A shower cap and a zip-lock bag can go a long way in Africa to help keep the dust at bay.
+– A shower cap, zip-lock bag and dustbin liner can go a long way in Africa to help keep the dust at bay.

-– Please bring a couple of bungee cords along.
-These come in very handy to strap your bag down in the safari truck so that your camera bags do not bounce off the seat when we following wild dogs on the hunt or other similar action.
+Safari photography tip: Bring a couple of bungee cords along.
+These come in very handy to strap your bag down in the safari truck so that your camera bags do not bounce off the seat when we following wild dogs on an Okavango delta photo safari or following a leopard off road on this Africa photo safari in the form of a predator workshop.

 Sorry, I did not mean to give you a heart attack.
-If you do not have all the equipment on the above list, don’t stress.
+If you do not have all the equipment on the above list, please don’t stress.
 As a professional photographer, I live by the rule ‘do what you can with what you got’.
-Before I became sponsored I also only had one camera body so I will gladly help you.
+Before I became a sponsored photographer I also only had one camera body and one lens fro years.
+The real secret behind African wildlife photography is getting to the right location at the right time and in the right light.
+When you do this, all you need is one camera and lens!

 There will always be a way to charge camera batteries and laptops.
-Most of the time this will be done in your tent but for mobile camps, there is often a central charging station in the camp dining area, and it is often restricted by generator times.
-Flexibility and ‘to be prepared’ is key when photographing in Africa, and I suggest you definitely bring additional spare camera batteries and make sure you have a long-lasting laptop battery.
-A simple solution is also to bring lots of big memory cards.
+Most of the time this will be done in your tent but for mobile camps there is often a central charging station in the camp dining area.
+It is sometimes restricted by generator times or solar energy.
+Flexibility and ‘to be prepared’ is key when photographing in Africa so I suggest you definitely bring additional spare camera batteries and make sure you have a long-lasting laptop battery.
+A simple solution (although expensive) is also to bring lots of big memory cards.

-Remember to bring your international adapter (the camps don’t always have these).
-In East Africa the plugs are UK style (3 square pins) and South Africa and Botswana have a strange large round three-pin configuration.
+Remember to bring your international adapter as the camps don’t always have these.
+In East Africa and many other parts, like on my Masai Mara photo safari and best Amboseli photo safari extension, the plugs are UK style and for my Botswana and South Africa predator workshop they are mostly a large round three-pin configuration.

-Bring a strip so that you can charge all our devices at once.
+Safari Photography Tip: Bring a plug strip so that you can charge all our devices at once.

-For my safaris I only have 3 photographers per vehicle (unless otherwise specified) and what we do is each photographer sits on the left-hand side of the vehicle.
+For all my African wildlife photography safaris I only have 3 photographers per vehicle and what we do is each photographer sits on the left-hand side of the vehicle.
 This way I can line you all up easily and quickly for that award winning shot.
 Having your own row means you can also shoot out the right as there will be times when it is impossible to position the left-hand side of the truck to face the action.
-To keep it fair, we change seats for every safari drive and by moving one seat forward each time, you will get to shoot in each seat.
-When you get to the front, you then start at the back again.
+To keep it fair we change seats for every safari drive and by moving one seat forward each time, you will get to shoot in each seat.
+When you get to the front row, you then start at the back again.
 This way no one feels like they are always in the worst seat.

 I sit in front with the driver guide to direct him.
 For detailed reasons as to why I sit in front, please see my pre-booking FAQs.

-Please note that in Mashatu Game Reserve there is a tracker who sits on the back of the safari truck.
+Please note that on a Mashatu photo safari there is a tracker who sits on the back of the safari truck.
 This tracker helps us find photographic subjects and also directs the driver.
 When sitting in the back row, you will share that row with the tracker but this need not be a disadvantage as the tracker will always duck out of your way if you are shooting out the right-side.
-You can also get him to hold your spare camera and lens or even your flash.
+You can also get him to hold your spare camera and lens, or even your flash.
 If you do not want the tracker to join us then please specify this to me beforehand.
-In Londolozi, the tracker sits on the front of the bonnet and in big cat sightings will climb on the back but he will not be a hindrance.
-Other listed safari locations do not have trackers but if its a concern then please check in with us.
+The Mala Mala photo safari leg has no trackers.
+On my leopard photo safari the tracker sits on the front of the bonnet and in big cat sightings will climb on the back but he will not be a hindrance. s do not have trackers but if its a concern then please check in with me when booking your Africa photo safari.

 If you bring a non photographing spouse along then you two will need to share a row so as not to hinder the other photographers.
-If you a photographer concerned about non photographing partners joining then please specify this so that we can make sure you on a tour with no non-photographing spouses.
+If you a photographer concerned about non-photographing partners joining, then please specify this so that we can make sure you on a tour with no non-photographing partners.
 Most of my safari clients travel alone so this is rarely an issue.

-If you for medical reasons have to sit in a certain seat then you please need to book a private safari.
+Safari Photography Tip: If you for medical reasons have to sit in a certain seat then please book a private African photography safari.